-The Partnership is currently marketing its oil and gas production under the joint operating agreements with the operators of its properties.
+The Partnership has historically marketed its oil and gas production under the joint operating agreements with the operators of its properties.
+Beginning in 2016, Apache, as Managing Partner of the Partnership, began marketing the Partnership's share of oil production from South Timbalier 295, the Partnership's largest source of production.
+The operator continues to market all other production of the Partnership.
 The operator seeks and negotiates oil and gas marketing arrangements with various marketers and purchasers.
 The objective is to maximize the value of the crude oil or natural gas sold by identifying the best markets and most economical transportation routes available to move the oil or natural gas.
 These contracts provide for sales that are priced at prevailing market prices.
-The Partnership's oil and gas production proceeds during 2015 were remitted entirely by Fieldwood Energy LLC.
-During 2016, Apache, as Managing Partner of the Partnership, intends to begin marketing the Partnership's share of oil production from South Timbalier 295, the Partnership's largest source of production.
 Apache primarily markets to major oil companies, marketing and transportation companies and refiners at current index prices, adjusted for quality, transportation and market-reflective differentials.
-The change is expected to improve the timing of cash receipts and reduced the credit risk from third-party purchasers and remitters.
+The change to Apache to market oil production from South Timbalier 295 was made to improve the timing of cash receipts and reduce the credit risk from third-party purchasers and remitters.